jschwarzwalder/aws-sdk-php/docs/guide/waiters.rst

     // a \RuntimeException if the waiter fails.
     $promise->wait();

-Exposing a promise based waiters API allows for some powerful and relatively low overhead use cases.
+Exposing a promise-based waiters API allows for some powerful and relatively low overhead use cases.
 For example, what if you wanted to wait on multiple resources, and do something with the first waiter that successfully resolved?